 There is more data available to organizations today than ever before.
-In 2015 alone, customers, employees, and other users created about 7.9 zettabytes of data globally — and that number is expected to reach 35 zettabytes in 2020.
+Customers, employees, and other users create about 15 zettabytes of data globally each year — and that number is expected to reach 35 zettabytes in 2020.

 Advances in technology, computer power, and analytics mean companies can collect and process data in almost real-time.
 This may lead executives to believe that the more data they have, the greater their advantage.
 However, collecting a virtually unlimited amount of data can create a serious threat for organizations, because the amount collected often outstrips the ability to protect it.